pocl/pocl/doc/sphinx/source/remote.rst

 device's properties etc.

-The key differentiating aim of PoCL-Remote to other similar remote forwarding OpenCL implementations is that it focuses also on execution latency, not only throughput, thus is being tuned for interactive applications such as mixed reality.
+The key differentiating aim of PoCL-Remote to other similar remote forwarding OpenCL implementations is that the server side component is capable of autonomously scheduling commands based on event dependencies as well as communicating in peer-to-peer fashion with other servers in order to not tax the client's network connection with signaling and buffer migrations between servers.
+The overall design focuses also on execution latency, not only throughput, and is still targeted to also support interactive low latency applications such as mixed reality.

-One the client side PoCL-Remote is just another pocl driver that controls remote devices via a control protocol.
+On the client side PoCL-Remote is a PoCL driver backend that controls remote devices via a control protocol and transparently exposes them to applications as if they were local devices.
 On the server side, there is the ``pocld`` daemon which forwards requests to remote OpenCL implementations, which can be either PoCL-based or proprietary.

-PoCL-Remote has successfully been run on PC and Android devices and with some tweaks it has proven usable even in bare metal firmware of low end embedded devices.
+The PoCL-Remote client has successfully been run on PC and Android devices and with some tweaks (dubbed "Nano-PoCL") it has proven usable even in bare metal firmware of low end embedded devices with limited toolchain support.
+This kind of portability is a big reason why the PoCL-Remote client and core PoCL components are written in plain C rather than C++.
+As a concrete example of this embedded support is this `demo <https://doi.org/10.1145/3585341.3585376>` of the PoCL-Remote client running on the "AI Deck" add-on board of a Crazyflie nano drone.

 Overall execution latency is optimized by leaving server side command ordering up to the underlying OpenCL driver via translated OpenCL event dependencies.